yeoldegrove/osism.github.io/docs/guides/deploy-guide/index.md

 ---
-sidebar_label: Deploy Guides
+sidebar_label: Deploy Guide
 sidebar_position: 10
 ---

-# Deploy Guides
+# Deploy Guide

-💡 The Deploy Guides describe how to deploy individual nodes and services.
+💡 The Deploy Guide describe how to deploy individual nodes and services.

 A classification is made for services.
 For example, all infrastructure services such as RabbitMQ or MariaDB are covered in the Infrastructure Guide.